MagnaCapax/mcxTemplate/distros/README.md

 This layered layout keeps common logic in one place and only forks code when a release genuinely needs different behaviour.

+## Template Assets

+Templates live alongside the tasks in `<distro>/templates/` and fall back to `distros/common/templates/` when a distro-specific file is absent.
+They are plain text with `{{PLACEHOLDER}}` markers that the shared helpers replace via `str_replace()`.
+Each render emits a structured `template-apply` log entry recording the template path, destination file, and rendered content hash so operators can audit the changes applied inside the chroot.